GitHub Copilot Extensions: Creating a VS Code Copilot Extension

 Next In Series

-Next up: Enhancing Our Parrot with Copilot AI: Adding Pirate and Yoda Speech Styles
+Next up: Enhancing Our parrot extension with Copilot AI: Adding pirate and Yoda Speech Styles in the GitHub Copilot Extensions: Integrating an LLM into a VS Code Extension.